The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

-\begin{remark} Corollary~\ref{st:coincidence of model structures} fails for simplicial (pre)sheaves on manifolds: the proof we give above relies on the fact that the left-hand vertical morphism in Diagram~\eqref{eq:diag I-loc implies descent} is a weak equivalence.
+\begin{remark} Corollary~\ref{st:coincidence of model structures} fails if one considers simplicial (pre)sheaves on \textit{manifolds} rather than on cartesian spaces: the proof we give above relies on the fact that the left-hand vertical morphism in Diagram~\eqref{eq:diag I-loc implies descent} is a weak equivalence.
 This is true because every $c \in \Cart$ has an underlying topological space which is contractible.
 In contrast, consider a simplicial presheaf on manifolds, $G \colon \Mfd^\opp \to \sSet$, which is projectively fibrant and $I$-local, i.e.~it satisfies that the canonical morphism $G(M) \to G(M \times \RN)$ is a weak equivalence for every $M \in \Mfd$.
 Then, $G$ does not necessarily satisfy descent with respect to open coverings of manifolds.
 For instance, consider the presheaf $[-,\bbS^1]$, sending $M \in \Mfd$ to the set of homotopy classes of continuous (or smooth) maps from $M$ to $\bbS^1$.
 This is projectively fibrant and $I$-local.
 However, let $\scU = \{U_i\}_{i \in \Lambda}$ be an open covering of $M = \bbS^1$ such that each finite intersection $U_{i_0 \ldots i_n}$ is empty or a cartesian space.
 Then,

 but $[\bbS^1, \bbS^1] \not\simeq *$.
 For more details on the relation between sheaves on $\Cart$ and sheaves on $\Mfd$, see Appendix~\ref{app:H^(pl) simeq wtH^(pl)}. \qen \end{remark}